 For current and transfer students, preference is given to students who have demonstrated excellence in college level coursework.
 Scholarship decisions are generally made by the beginning of July for Fall awards.

-The application deadline to be considered for merit scholarships for the 2020-2021 academic year is June 1, 2020.
-The CEC Scholarship Committee expects to notify applicants by email of scholarship offers for next Fall by July 1, 2020.
+The application for CEC merit scholarships for the 2024-2025 academic year will be available by March 15, 2024 and is due June 1, 2024.
+The CEC Scholarship Committee expects to notify applicants by email of scholarship offers for next Fall by July 1, 2024.

 Non-institutional scholarships can be based on a variety of criteria including but not limited to academic merit, financial need, community service, area of study, organizational affiliation, place of residence or employment, and ethnic or religious background.